Find out if the contraceptive injection is right for you

-Contraceptive injections do NOT protect against sexually transmitted infections.
-They are 99% effective in preventing prengancy when used regularly.
+Contraceptive injections do not protect against sexually transmitted infections.

-This is an injection that releases the hormone progestogen into your body.
+The contraceptive injection is an injection that releases the hormone progestogen into your body to prevent pregnancy.

 The injection works like the pill, but lasts for 12 weeks.
 It is given in your arm or bum by a GP or nurse.
 It is usually administered during the first five days of a period and is available on prescription only.